Jean-Jacques Boisard: Biography

-Boisard was a French fabulist born in 1743 in Caen, a historical town located in Normandy, North-West France, about 150 kilometers from Paris.
+Boisard was a French fabulist born in 1743 in Caen, a historical town located in the Province of Normandy, France, about 150 kilometers from Paris.
 Educated by his family to be a member of the local Bar, he was appointed Secretary of the Finance Council and, in 1778, Secretary of the Chancery of "Monsieur", namely the elder brother of the king of France.
 With the French Revolution, he lost his post and, later on, the modest pension allocated to it.

 As a member of the Royal Academy of Literature (Académie royale des Belles-lettres) of Caen, the first academy established in France after the "Académie française", he started publishing fables in 1764 in the Mercure de France.
 Fables were very popular in the French literature of the 18th century, the Age of Enlightenment, under the shadow of Jean de La Fontaine.
 In 1771, the publisher Lottin published the Fablier français, which was a compilation of texts from some hundred authors who wrote fables, since La Fontaine.
 This literary art dates back, at least, to Greek antiquity.
 Fables were usually written in verses and used animals for their symbolic value.
 They carry implicit or explicit messages of moral philosophy.